oshaughnessy/sierramountainll/_pages/softball.md

 6U is our learning division where the youngest girls have a chance to discover the fundamentals of playing the game.
 They'll learn how to throw, catch, run the bases, and hit.
+Players should spend a season in tee ball before joining softball.

 This is strictly a coach-pitch division.
 Coaches will throw to their own players.